segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 By default a new Amplitude (Actions) destination comes with the following subscriptions.

-You can select these subscriptions by choosing “Quick Setup”.
+You can select these subscriptions by choosing "Quick Setup" when you first configure the destination.
 You can enable, edit, and disable them from the screen that appears.

 | Subscription Name | Trigger                                          | Amplitude Action | Non-default mapped fields                                      |
 | ----------------- | ------------------------------------------------ | ---------------- | -------------------------------------------------------------- |